dlinford2/EinsteinTex/README.md

 )
 ```

-## Documentation

-For detailed information on how to use EinsteinTex, you can refer to the documentation available on GitHub.

 ## Contributions

 Contributions and bug reports are welcome!
 Feel free to open issues or submit pull requests on GitHub.